wonhong-choi/Parallel-DBSCAN/README.md

 # Parallel-DBSCAN
-## Best Project Award in CSE244
+## The Best Project Award in CSE244

-this repository is for serial and parallel DBSCAN algorithm
+this repository is for serial and parallel DBSCAN algorithm FROM SCRATCH

 using OpenMP